|Researched by||Dr Heidi Tillin & Georgina Budd||Refereed by||This information is not refereed|

 No text entered.

 The characteristic elements of this biotope were defined based on the description by Connor et al. (2004).
 This is a rock pool biotope found high on shores in the littoral fringe or upper eulittoral zone.
-The biotope is subject to widely fluctuating temperatures and salinity and is characterized by ephemeral green alga of the genus Enteromorpha, including Ulva lactuca along with Cladophora spp. including Cladophora rupestris.
-The genus Enteromorpha currently contains 23 taxonomically accepted species (Guiry & Guiry, 2015), although the genus is now more generally accepted as a synonym for Ulva (Hayden et al., 2003).
+The biotope is subject to widely fluctuating temperatures and salinity and is characterized by ephemeral green alga of the genus Ulva, including Ulva lactuca along with Cladophora spp. including Cladophora rupestris.
+The genus Ulva currently contains 23 taxonomically accepted species (Guiry & Guiry, 2015), although the genus is now more generally accepted as a synonym for Ulva (Hayden et al., 2003).
 Identification of Ulva to the species level can be problematic and in some instances species can only be distinguished by experts or by genetic analysis and understanding of the taxonomic relationships between green algal species and higher taxonomic levels is rapidly evolving.

 Due to the physical stress imposed on these upper shore pools, grazing molluscs such as the limpet Patella vulgata and the winkles Littorina littorea and Littorina saxatilis are generally in lower abundance than eulittoral pools, allowing the green seaweeds to proliferate under reduced grazing pressures.
 The bright orange copepod Tigriopus fulvus is tolerant of large salinity fluctuations and may occur in large numbers in these upper shore pools, along with gammarid amphipods.